 What is cyber security?

-Cyber security refers to collecting technologies, methods, and processes that help protect computer systems, networks, and important data from cyber attacks and unauthorized access.
-Since every industry relies on a different set of operational technologies and computing assets, security analysts must align their strategies with their needs.
+Cyber security refers to collecting technologies, methods, and processes that help protect computer systems, networks, and essential data from cyber attacks and unauthorized access.
+Since every industry relies on different operational technologies and computing assets, security analysts must align their strategies with their needs.
 When leveraged effectively, a cyber security program can insulate critical IT resources from external and internal threats, quickly identify potential vulnerabilities, and prevent costly security breaches.
 However, modern computing environments typically consist of several disparate systems that need some level of protection.
 The field of cyber security segments into subdomains, including:

 Computer security refers to the tools, processes, and policies used to safeguard company-owned endpoints, such as laptops, mobile devices, industrial control systems, etc., from a wide range of cyber threats.
 Common tactics include installing anti-virus software on all employee workstations, setting up configuration restrictions, and implementing advanced authentication protocols.
 Another critical component of computer security involves end-user training, as employees are often the last line of defense against social engineering attacks like phishing.

 We often read information security and cyber security used interchangeably when the two terms have different meanings.
-Cyber security refers to the broader set of technologies and processes that help prevent security breaches, while information security focuses on protecting critical data.
+Cyber security refers to the broader set of technologies and processes that help prevent security breaches, while information security protects critical data.
 As noted by CSO Online, information security practices must consider data stored and transit.
 This approach helps ensure that hackers cannot access confidential information to commit fraud or identity theft.

 The rapid adoption of cloud technologies has forced companies to integrate new security measures into their IT frameworks.
-Cloud security provides an extra layer of protection for systems, applications, and data that are stored or run on the cloud.
+Cloud security provides an extra layer of protection for systems, applications, and data stored or run on the cloud.
 Considering the average enterprise is currently using around 1,295 cloud services, according to research from Netskope, IT administrators must deploy advanced user authentication methods and traffic filtering tools to safeguard against unauthorized access.

 - Reduce the frequency and severity of security breaches